SuperOfficeDocs/superoffice-docs/user-guide/en/person/create.md

 8. Go to the **www** tab.
 See details below.

 9. Click **Legal basis** at the bottom of the contact card.

-The **Privacy** dialog opens.
-[Review and edit the consent][7] information as necessary.
+    In the **Privacy** dialog, [review and edit the consent][7] information as necessary.
 Click **Close** when you are done.

-10. Check **Former employee** (at the bottom of the contact card) if this contact has stopped working for the company.
+10. Check **Former employee** (at the bottom of the contact card) if this contact left the company.
 A contact who is recorded as a former employee is not normally displayed in the lists of contacts or project members.

-11. When you have entered the necessary information, click the **Save** button.
+11. After entering the necessary information, click the **Save** button.

     The contact information is then saved in the database and displayed in the contact card.
-If you have linked the contact to a company, the contact will be displayed in the **Contacts** tab in the **Company** screen.
+If you linked the contact to a company, the contact will be displayed in the **Contacts** tab in the **Company** screen.

 12. Go to the **Relations** section tab.
 Here you can [add relations][8] between this contact and another contact or company.